 Data Privacy Regulations Are Complex

-- Users demand control over their personal data
+- Consumers want control over their personal information.

 - Legal actions and audits